garylirocks/quickrefs/azure-sql-db.markdown

 ## SQL Managed Instance

+- A PaaS service, but deployed into your own vNet
-No need to manage a VM, most of the SQL Server instance-scoped features are still available:
+- No need to manage a VM
+- Most of the SQL Server instance-scoped features are still available:
   - SQL Server Agent
   - Service Broker
   - Common language runtime (CLR)
+  - Cross-database transactions
   - Database Mail
   - Linked servers
   - Distributes transcations
   - Machine Learning Services

 ## SQL Server on VM